-Michael Moore launches ‘TrumpiLeaks’ website for whistleblowers
+Trump to nominate Christopher Wray as FBI director

 “This bill and those like it that propose immunity for drug users make me wonder, ‘What’s next?’”
 LePage wrote.
 “Would these people actually let their friends die in order to avoid a misdemeanor offense that probably would go unprosecuted anyway?
 I believe the answer to this question would be no.”

-An armed Johnson Mill Road man was engaged in a standoff with police for at least 7½ hours on Tuesday, police said.
+An Orrington man is dead after a lengthy standoff with police Tuesday, according to media reports.

+Police confirmed the suspect was dead just after 2 a.m.
+Wednesday, more than 12 hours after the standoff started, according to WLBZ2.

-Penobscot County sheriff’s deputies were negotiating Monday evening with the man who had barricaded himself in his home, according to Sheriff Troy Morton.
+Penobscot County sheriff’s deputies were negotiating with the man who barricaded himself in his home well into the night.

 Living and events